Felix-Galle/Felix-Galle/README.md

 - Swift
 - Objective-C

-  I've had to use a couple for previous school and persona projects but I don't know enough about them for it to be useful.
+  I've had to use a couple for previous school and personal projects but I don't know enough about them for it to be useful.

 ## Detail